 spider candies (optional)

-To make this delicious Halloween party treats recipe, combine crushed wafer crumbs and butter.
+To make this delicious Halloween party dessert recipe, combine crushed wafer crumbs and butter.
 Press crumb mixture into bottom of and sides of your greased spring-form pan to form your cheesecake crust.

 In a large mixing bowl beat cream cheese and sugars until creamy smooth.
 Add in the eggs and beat on low speed.
 Whisk in the pumpkin, cornstarch, vanilla, and pumpkin pie spice (a.k.a. your secret ingredient).